October 11, 2016

 Everyone assumed Prop 1 would sail through.
-Uber has been phenomenally successful at negotiating with local governments, even the Mayor of New York.
+Uber has been phenomenally successful at negotiating with local governments, including the New York City Mayor’s Office.
 If a politician stands in its way, then the next time an Uber user opens their app, the first thing they’ll see is a reminder to vote, and how to vote.
 To stand in the way of Uber is to stand in the way of the future.

 But Austin disagreed.
-Austin voted down Prop 1 by a 10 digit margin.
-To make matters even more bonkers, Uber and Lyft spent an inconceivable about of money on the campaign – it was the most expensive campaign in Austin history.
+Austin voted down Prop 1 by a 10-digit margin.
+To make matters even more unusual, Uber and Lyft spent an inconceivable about of money on the campaign – it was the most expensive campaign in Austin history.
 To quote the Austin-American Statesman:

 It was spending on a scale that had never been seen in Austin politics, as Uber and Lyft singlehandedly funded the pro-Prop 1 campaign group, Ridesharing Works for Austin, to the tune of $8.6 million, campaign finance reports showed.
 That’s more than seven times the previous record of $1.2 million, which was set by Adler in his 2014 mayoral campaign.

 “You can elect governors in other states for that much money,” Butts said.
 “We set an example for the rest of the nation: Stand up to these guys.”